andyd0/wiki-crawler/README.md

 ### Percentage of Pages that Lead to Philosophy

-To get the percentage of pages that lead to Philosophy, 500 crawls were processed while not ignoring invalid pages.
+To get the percentage of pages that lead to Philosophy, 500 crawls were processed while not ignoring invalid paths.
 The stats...

 * Valid paths: 445
 * Invalid paths: 55
 * Average path length: 14.3
 * Percentage that lead to Philosophy: 89.0%

-Increasing the number of crawls may lead to a higher percentage of pages that lead to Philosophy but only up to 500 crawls was tested.
+Increasing the number of crawls may lead to a higher percentage of paths that lead to Philosophy but only up to 500 crawls was tested.